aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/fieldcompare/_index.md

 Some fields, such as XE (Index Entry) fields and SEQ (Sequence) fields, cannot be unlinked.

-**Returns:**
-boolean -  true  if the field has been unlinked, otherwise  false .

  **Examples:**

 Shows how to unlink a field.